Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

-In addition, multi-party interviews in our study involved not just the agent and a single user, but a triad of bot, patient, and often informant.
-This setting created unique challenges for turn-taking and role clarity, echoing broader findings that voice assistants in shared spaces often face difficulties with overlapping talk and ambiguous addressees \cite{porcheron2018voice, meng2023multiuser}.
-To reduce confusion, the system used explicit visual cues to signal when the agent was speaking or listening, and it was designed to recognize the presence of both patient and informant, addressing the patient first while inviting the informant when needed.
-For example, one agent utterance was phrased as: \begin{quote} “I understand this might be difficult to discuss.
-Let me try to make this simpler.
-To the person accompanying the patient, could you tell me roughly when you first noticed any changes in your loved one’s memory or behavior?
-Even a general time frame like ‘about two years ago’ would be helpful.” (agent utterance, interview with P313) \end{quote} Beyond these technical strategies, role management was further complicated by the fact that, in our current setup, patients and informants were interviewed together in the same room.
+Beyond these technical strategies, role management was further complicated by the fact that, in our current setup, patients and informants were interviewed together in the same room.
 Prior work in caregiving contexts has similarly noted that co-present arrangements can suppress or shape what caregivers are willing to share \cite{10.1145/3491102.3517683, 10.1145/3491102.3502137, 10.1145/3613904.3642190}.
 In our study, informants sometimes withheld details or appeared cautious in front of the patient—for example, agreeing with the patient’s account even when they seemed to disagree, or holding back corrective information to avoid conflict.
-These same informants would often reveal conflicting information in the clinician interview, and indeed, some informants confided with study team members that they did not want to upset their loved one during the agent interview, while they felt this must be done in the clinician interview to ensure the clinician received the information they needed for diagnosis and management.
-To address this limitation, our planned phone call-based system (see Section \ref{subsec:system_overview}) separates the two interviews, allowing informants to contribute more candidly without the constraints of co-presence.
+These same informants would often reveal conflicting information in the clinician interview, and indeed, some informants confided with study team members that they did not want to upset their loved one during the agent interview which they understood would not be used clinically, while they felt this must be done in the clinician interview to ensure the clinician received the information they needed for diagnosis and management.
+This was reflected in the informant responses accounting for a smaller share of turns in the agent interview (patient-to-informant turn ratio of nearly 3:1) compared to the clinician interview (1.5:1) To address this limitation, our planned phone call-based system (see Section \ref{subsec:system_overview}) separates the two interviews, allowing informants to contribute more candidly without the constraints of co-presence.